rehtropsmb/SMB2PracticeMod/docs/feature-list.md

 # Full Feature List
 Here lies the full feature list for the SMB2 Practice Mod.
 Click on any of the links to see more information on how to use a specific feature.

+// TODO: Change CM SEG timer text from SEG to CM

 ## General Tools
 * Go To Story Mode Button
 * [Savestates](features/tools/savestates.md)